Alice Koniges, Berkeley Lab, NERSC

 [-- End --]

-Dr. Alice Koniges is a Physicist and Computer Scientist at the National Energy Research Scientific Computing Center (NERSC) at the Berkeley Lab, where she leads the Petascale Computing Initiative and fusion research projects including co-design for exascale.
+Dr. Alice Koniges is a Physicist and Computer Scientist at the National Energy Research Scientific Computing Center (NERSC) at the Berkeley Lab, where she leads the Petascale Computing Initiative and various science research projects including preparing codes for exascale.
 Her current research interests include programming models, benchmarking and optimization, applications in plasma physics, material science, energy research, and arbitrary Lagrange Eulerian methods for time-dependent PDE’s.
 Previous to working at the Berkeley Lab, she held various positions at the Lawrence Livermore National Laboratory, including management of the Lab’s institutional computing.
 She recently led the effort to develop a new code that is used predict the impacts of target shrapnel and debris on the operation of the National Ignition Facility (NIF), the world’s most powerful laser.
 She was the first woman to receive a PhD in Applied and Computational Mathematics at Princeton University and also has MSE and MA degrees from Princeton and a BA in Applied Mechanics from the University of California, San Diego.
 She is editor and lead author of the book “Industrial Strength Parallel Computing,” (Morgan Kaufmann Publishers 2000) and has published more than 80 refereed technical papers.

 Dr. Katherine Yelick is the Associate Laboratory Director for Computing Sciences at Lawrence Berkeley National Laboratory, Director of the National Energy Research Scientific Computing (NERSC) Center and a Professor of Electrical Engineering and Computer Sciences at the University of California at Berkeley.
 She is the author or co-author of two books and more than 100 refereed technical papers on parallel languages, compilers, algorithms, libraries, architecture, and storage.
 She co-invented the UPC and Titanium languages and demonstrated their applicability across architectures through the use of novel runtime and compilation methods.
 She also co-developed techniques for self-tuning numerical libraries, including the first self-tuned library for sparse matrix kernels which automatically adapt the code to properties of the matrix structure and machine.
 Her work includes performance analysis and modeling as well as optimization techniques for memory hierarchies, multicore processors, communication libraries, and processor accelerators.
 She earned her Ph.D. in Electrical Engineering and Computer Science from MIT and has been a professor of Electrical Engineering and Computer Sciences at UC Berkeley since 1991 with a joint research appointment at Berkeley Lab since 1996.
 She has received multiple research and teaching awards and is a member of the California Council on Science and Technology and a member of the National Academies committee on Sustaining Growth in Computing Performance.

 Dr. Rolf Rabenseifner studied mathematics and physics at the University of Stuttgart.
 Since 1984, he has worked at the High-Performance Computing-Center Stuttgart (HLRS).
 He led the projects DFN-RPC, a remote procedure call tool, and MPI-GLUE, the first metacomputing MPI combining different vendor's MPIs without losses to full MPI functionality.
 In his dissertation, he developed a controlled logical clock as global time for trace-based profiling of parallel and distributed applications.
 Since 1996, he has been a member of the MPI-2 Forum and since Dec.
 2007 he is in the steering committee of the MPI-3 Forum.
 From January to April 1999, he was an invited researcher at the Center for High-Performance Computing at Dresden University of Technology.
 Currently, he is head of Parallel Computing - Training and Application Services at HLRS.
 He is involved in MPI profiling and benchmarking e.g., in the HPC Challenge Benchmark Suite.
 In recent projects, he studied parallel I/O, parallel programming models for clusters of SMP nodes, and optimization of MPI collective routines.
 In workshops and summer schools, he teaches parallel programming models in many universities and labs in Germany.
 In January 2012, the Gauss Center of Supercomputing (GCS), with HLRS, LRZ in Garching and the Jülich Supercomputing Center as members, was selected as one of six PRACE Advanced Training Centers (PATCs) and he was appointed as GCS' PATC director.

 · Parallel Programming